Diamondback terrapin: Threats

 The conservation status was heavily impacted by the consumption of diamondback terrapins in the 1900s when their sweet meat eventually became a multi-million dollar industry for gourmet restaurants.
 Around the 1920s, with the enforcement of prohibition, the consumption of diamondback terrapins declined.
 Since then, however, the population has never fully recovered.
-Another threat is shellfish and mussels cause exposure to paralytic shellfish toxins (PST) that are a result of harmful algal blooms that have been prominent along the coastline where diamondback terrapins reside.
-Gastrointestinal studies have identified the presence of ingested PST in their tissues which causes muscle weakness, paralysis, etc. that eventually leads to death.
+Another threat is exposure to paralytic shellfish toxins (PST), such as saxitoxins, which may contaminate mussels and other shellfish in terrapins' diets and are a result of the harmful algal blooms that have been prominent along the coastline where diamondback terrapins reside.
+Gastrointestinal studies have identified the presence of ingested PST in their tissues which causes the muscle weakness, paralysis, etc. that eventually lead to death.

 The major threats to diamondback terrapins are all associated with humans and probably differ in different parts of their range.
 People tend to build their cities on ocean coasts near the mouths of large rivers and in doing so they have destroyed many of the huge marshes that terrapins inhabited.
 Nationwide, probably >75% of the salt marshes where terrapins lived have been destroyed or altered.
 Currently, ocean level rise threatens the remainder.

 Traps used to catch crabs, both commercially and privately, have commonly caught and drowned many diamondback terrapins, which can result in male-biased populations, local population declines, and even extinctions.
-When these traps are lost or abandoned (“ghost traps”), they can kill terrapins for many years.
-Terrapin-excluding devices are available to retrofit crab traps; these reduce the number of terrapins captured while having little or no impact on crab capture rates.Roosenburg, W.M. and J.P.
-Green.
-2000.
-Impact of a bycatch reduction device on diamondback terrapin and blue crab capture in crab pots" Ecological Applications 10:882-889 In some states (NJ, DE, MD), these devices are required by law.
+When these traps are lost or abandoned ("ghost traps"), they can kill terrapins for many years.
+Terrapin-excluding devices are available to retrofit crab traps; these reduce the number of terrapins captured while having little or no impact on crab capture rates.
+In some states (NJ, DE, MD), these devices are required by law.

-Nests, hatchlings, and sometimes adults are commonly eaten by raccoons, foxes, ratsHay, W.P.
-1917.
-Artificial Propagation of the diamondback terrapin.
-Department of Commerce Bureau of Fisheries Economic Circular No. 5, revised.
-Pages 3-21 and many species of birds, especially crows and gulls.
+Nests, hatchlings, and sometimes adults are commonly eaten by raccoons, foxes, rats and many species of birds, especially crows and gulls.
 Density of these predators are often increased because of their association with humans.
 Predation rates can be extremely high; predation by raccoons on terrapin nests at Jamaica Bay Wildlife Refuge in New York varied from 92 to 100% each year from 1998 to 2008, Burke unpubl. data).

-Terrapins are killed by cars when nesting females cross roads and mortality can be high enough to seriously affect populations.
-Terrapins are still harvested for food in some states.
+Terrapins are killed by cars when nesting females cross roads and mortality can be high enough to seriously affect populations, especially during active periods, such as the breeding season.Terrapins are still harvested for food in some states.
 Terrapins may be affected by pollutants such as metals and organic compounds, but this has not been demonstrated in wild populations.

 There is an active casual and professional pet trade in terrapins and it is unknown how many are removed from the wild for this purpose.
 Some people breed the species in captivity and some color variants are considered especially desirable.
 In Europe, Malaclemys are widely kept as pets, as are many closely related species.